nikolaydubina/go-recipes/README.md

 ### ➡ Monitor Go processes

-This tool from Google has lots of useful features like monitoring memory of Go processes, forcing GC, getting version of Go of process.
+This tool from Google has lots of useful features like monitoring memory of Go processes, forcing GC, getting version of Go of process. — official Go team

 ```